tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 ## Step 2 - Installing your IDE
 An IDE is a software application that provides various tools and functions for editing code and managing development projects.
 There are many different IDEs available for use, but we will be using VS Code for the guide.

-Rather than explain the exact process for installing VS Code, it is best to follow the official instructions for installing VS Code, as the installation steps may change over time.
+Rather than explain the exact process for installing VS Code, it is best to follow the official instructions for installing VS Code, as the installation steps may change over time and differ for different environments.

 Use one of the following links below, depending on your operating system, to install VS Code:
 [Linux: https://code.visualstudio.com/docs/setup/linux](https://code.visualstudio.com/docs/setup/linux)